Brandon Bantz

 Brandon Bantz (born January 7, 1987) is an American former professional baseball catcher.
-He played one game in Major League Baseball (MLB) for the Seattle Mariners in 2013.
+He played in one Major League Baseball (MLB) game for the Seattle Mariners in 2013.
+He is a coach for the Utah Talons of the Athletes Unlimited Softball League.

-Career
+Playing career

 Amateur

-A native of Arlington, Texas, Bantz attended Mansfield High School where he was teammates with Jordan Walden.
-He played college baseball at Dallas Baptist University.
+Bantz attended Mansfield High School in Mansfield, Texas, where he was teammates with Jordan Walden.
+He played college baseball for the Dallas Baptist Patriots.
 In 2008, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.

 Seattle Mariners

-Bantz was drafted by the Seattle Mariners in the 30th round, with the 893rd overall selection, of the 2009 Major League Baseball draft.
+The Seattle Mariners selected Bantz in the 30th round with the 893rd overall selection of the 2009 MLB draft.
+Bantz hit his first-ever walk-off home run with the Everett AquaSox that August.

-Bantz was called up to the major leagues for the first time on June 5, 2013.
-Bantz appeared in one game for the Mariners, starting at catcher in his only appearance.
+Bantz was promoted to the major leagues for the only time on June 5, 2013, serving as the backup catcher to Kelly Shoppach due to injuries to Jesús Sucre and Jesús Montero.
+Bantz played once for the Mariners, starting at catcher in his only game on June 8.
+He received a standing ovation from the Safeco Field crowd before his first plate appearance, with home plate umpire Laz Díaz telling him to wave to the crowd.
 At the plate, he faced Andy Pettitte twice, grounding out once and striking out once before Endy Chávez replaced him as a pinch hitter in the eighth inning.
-Behind the plate, he caught Joe Saunders, Danny Farquhar and Óliver Pérez.
+Behind the plate, Bantz caught Joe Saunders, Danny Farquhar and Óliver Pérez.
 He allowed stolen bases to Robinson Canó and Jayson Nix.

 Bantz was designated for assignment by the Mariners on June 11.
 He cleared waivers and was sent outright to the Triple-A Tacoma Rainiers on June 13.
-Bantz spent the remainder of the season with the Double-A Jackson Generals Tacoma, slashing .219/.282/.307 with three home runs and 15 RBI.

-Bantz was released by the Mariners on March 27, 2014.
+He spent the rest of the season with the Double-A Jackson Generals Tacoma, slashing .219/.282/.307 with three home runs and 15 runs batted in (RBIs).
+One of his home runs was a walk-off for Jackson.
+The Mariners released Bantz on March 27, 2014.

-Washington Nationals
+Later career

 On April 1, 2014, Bantz signed as a minor league contract with the Washington Nationals.
-In 22 games for the Double-A Harrisburg Senators, he slashed .271/.320/.343 with no home runs and six RBI.
-Bantz was released by the Nationals organization on May 23.
+In 22 games for the Double-A Harrisburg Senators, he slashed .271/.320/.343 with six RBI.
+The Nationals released Bantz on May 23.

-Miami Marlins
+Bantz signed with the Long Island Ducks of the independent Atlantic League on July 7.

 On January 19, 2015, Bantz signed a minor league contract with the Miami Marlins organization.
 In 68 games split between the Double-A Jacksonville Suns and Triple-A New Orleans Zephyrs, he batted a combined .245/.318/.359 with four home runs and 25 RBI.
 Bantz elected free agency following the season on November 6.

+Post-playing career

+Following his playing career, Bantz opened a baseball training facility in Denver, Colorado.

+Bantz is an assistant coach for the Utah Talons of the Athletes Unlimited Softball League.